FGargov/Jira/README.md

 **JIRA**

-Testing project for jira.com web page uses Selenium WebDriver and the provided automation test framework.
+Testing project of the JIRA web application with Selenium WebDriver and the provided automation test framework.